ucsf-wynton/wynton-website-hpc/docs/hpc/howto/storage-size.md

 The `/wynton/` storage is on a [ZFS] file system on top of our BeeGFS parallel storage system.
 This is **automatically compressed** (using [lz4] compression in ZFS) before anything is written to the physical drives.
-Because of this, a 1.0 MiB file is likely to occupy less that 1.0 MiB of drive space.
+Because of this, a 1.0 MiB file is likely to occupy less than 1.0 MiB of drive space.
 Exactly, how much a file is compressed varies greatly with file format but as a rule of thumb plain text files can be compressed more than files in a binary format.
 Already compressed